1. Keep all 3 layers separate. Do not sandwich or spray baste your quilt

-3. Both top and backing should be carefully pressed and all loose threads should be clipped.
+3. The quilt top and backing should be carefully pressed and all loose threads should be clipped.
 This is really important and can make a big difference in the final look of the quilt.
 Keep in mind loose threads and animal hair can show through lighter fabrics.

-4. Mark the top of the quilt with a safety pin, if applicable
+4. Mark the top of the quilt or backing with a safety pin if it is directional

-5. If you have pieced borders, please stabalize the edges by stitching 1/8" from the edge.
+5. If you have pieced borders, please stabilize the edges by stitching 1/8" from the edge.
 This will ensure that the pieced seams do not pull apart during quilting.

 6. You are welcome to bring your own new batting.
-We have 100% unbleached cotton, 100% bleached cotton, 80/20 cotton/poly, 100% polyester, and 50/50 cotton/bamboo, 80/20 cotton/wool, and 10% wool.
-Prices range from $10 -$15 meter.
+We have 100% unbleached cotton, 100% bleached cotton, 80/20 cotton/poly, 100% polyester, 50/50 cotton/bamboo, 80/20 cotton/wool, and 10% wool.
+Prices range from $10 -$20 meter.
 I do not pre-wash batting.
 There will be a 5% shrinkage on the 100% cotton, which will give you the antique look once washed.
 If you would like to avoid this you must pre-treat your batting.
-Some battings with dark flecks in them can show through on lighter fabrics.
+Some batting's with dark flecks in them can show through on lighter fabrics.
 Fluffs from batting may poke through on darker backings.

 Keep in Mind...